gaulinmp/pyedgar/README.md

 HTML parsing tested only on Linux.
 Other HTML->text conversion methodologies were tried (html2text, BeautifulSoup, lxml) but w3m was fastest even with the subprocess calling.
 Converting multiple HTML files could probably be optimized with one instance of w3m instead of spawning a subprocess for each call.
+But that's for future Mac to work on.